Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 Laminating fat temperature management guide

 Critical temperature control for laminated pastry production.
-Values for Maestra Puff Pastry from spec sheet (ss-maestra-puff-pastry).
-Butter values from reference source (src-080, medium reliability).
+Values for Maestra Puff Pastry from its spec sheet.
+Butter values from Pastry Arts Magazine (medium reliability).
 Dough room temperature is an industry standard recommendation.

 Solid Fat Content (SFC) of catalogue fats from spec sheets